magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/how-to-create-custom-pagebuilder-content-type-container.md

 [Roadmap and Known Issues]: roadmap.md
 [How to create custom PageBuilder content type container]: how-to-create-custom-pagebuilder-content-type-container.md

+This tutorial takes you through the process of creating a module with the name `VendorName_CustomContainers`.

+The module creates a new custom container group content type with a `left` and `right` appearance.
+It also creates a new custon container content type for the container group.

+Each container group has 3 containers in a grid and styled differently based on the appearance of the container group.

 ## Before you begin

-Refer to [How to add a new content type](how-to-add-new-content-type.md) for creating generic content type and content type collection.
+For creating a generic content type and content type collection, see [How to add a new content type][].

-Also, make sure you know how to register your custom module, if not refer to:  https://devdocs.magento.com/guides/v2.2/extension-dev-guide/build/component-registration.html
+Make sure you know how to register your custom module.

-In this tutorial, we will be creating a custom container group module named `VendorName_CustomContainers` that will have 2 appearances, `left` and `right`.
-And each container group will contain 3 containers in a grid and will be styled differently based on the container groups appearance.
+See [Register your component][] in devdocs.

 ## Configuration

+### Custom container group

-We will be creating the configurations for the custom container group and custom containers.
+Create the following file to hold the configuration for the custom container group:

-For the container group we will be creating the file:

 ``` text
 view/base/pagebuilder/content_type/custom_container_group.xml
 ```

-The configuration for container group will be the following snippet:
+Write the following content into this configuration file:

 ``` xml
 <config xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="urn:magento:module:Magento_PageBuilder:etc/content_type.xsd">